Updated: Sep 7

 Once at water level, walk along the sand to the small village at the end of the beach known as Ham Tin.
 It might be worth stocking up on some sugary drinks here before you begin the harsh ascent.
 Cross the make-shift bridge and head straight through the village until you arrive at the junction below (photo 12).

 Head straight across the junction and continue along the overgrown pathway until you find yourself walking along a sandy beach trail.
 This will lead you to the third and longest beach; Tai Wan.
-This long strip of white sand is often exposed to some of Hong Kong's best surf and although I am yet to do it, I can imagine a weekend of beers, camping and waves would make for an awesome time away from the city.
+This long strip of white sand is often exposed to some of Hong Kong's best surf and a weekend of beers, camping and waves makes for an awesome time away from the city.

 Again, if you can resist getting in the water here then keep pushing on until you reach the fourth and final beach.
 Here, you need to head towards the bushes right at the end of the long strip of sand.
 At first it will look like there is no pathway, but as you approach the bushes the trodden route will become obvious.